jundalisay/superb/content/en/research/mohammad/quran/sura-002c.md

 ---
 title: "The Covenant with Israel"
-heading: "Sura 2c of the Quran Simplified"
+heading: "Sura 2c "
-date: 2022-01-29
+weight: 8
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/sura-002a
-linkbtext: "sura-002a"
-linkf: /research/mohammad/quran/sura-002d
-linkftext: "sura-002d"
 ---